NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 The primary objective of the NEGEL workshop at [WebConf 2025](https://www2025.thewebconf.org/) is to create a collaborative platform for researchers, industry professionals, and academics from diverse fields.
 These include non-Euclidean representation learning, geometric deep learning, and large foundation models, as well as web-related applications such as recommender systems, social network analysis, web knowledge graphs, search systems, information retrieval, and multi-modal web content understanding.
 The workshop aims to foster knowledge sharing, idea exchange, and discussions on the latest advancements and challenges in these domains.

-We encourage in-person participation, but remote presentation will be available for authors who cannot travel to Sydney.
+**We encourage in-person participation, but remote presentations will be available for authors who cannot travel to Sydney**.

 ## Topics and Scope